WebEntity/Installation-guide-for-GitLab-on-OS-X/README.md

 **Note:** If you want to use HTTPS, see [Using HTTPS](#using-https) for the additional steps.

 **Note:** Make sure your hostname can be resolved on the machine itself by either a proper DNS record or an additional line in /etc/hosts ("127.0.0.1  hostname").
 This might be necessary for example if you set up gitlab behind a reverse proxy.
-If the hostname cannot be resolved, the final installation check will fail with "Check GitLab API access: FAILED. code: 401" and pushing commits will be rejected with "[remote rejected] master -> master (hook declined)".
+If the hostname cannot be resolved, the final installation check will fail with "Check GitLab API access: FAILED. code: 401" and pushing commits will be rejected with "\[remote rejected\] master -> master (hook declined)".

+**Note:** GitLab Shell application startup time can be greatly reduced by disabling RubyGems.
+This can be done in several manners:

+-   Export `RUBYOPT=--disable-gems` environment variable for the processes
+-   Compile Ruby with `configure --disable-rubygems` to disable RubyGems by default.
+Not recommened for system-wide Ruby.

 ### Install gitlab-workhorse